Framework Support

 • Circular type references may not be fully resolved

-• Project tsconfig options (including path aliases) are not applied to the extraction Project unless behavior changes in a future release
+• Project tsconfig options are not fully applied to the extraction Project (even though paths / baseUrl are used for dependency edge resolution)

 Related Documentation